m-tsuru/mantela-server/README.md

-# mantela-adder
+# Mantela Adder

-Mantela Adder makes you happy.
+Mantela Adder shows an example implementation that merges two mantelas and serves them.

 > [!IMPORTANT]
 > Mantela Adder functionality will be replaced in the future by [tripd](https://github.com/tkytel/tripd).